FastTrack™ Strategic Planning System

 Next Steps: For each of your defined Strategy Areas, define its key objectives:

-1. Review Context: Carefully consider your organization's Vision, the adopted Strategic Goals for the current Strategy Area, and any relevant adopted Strategies for this area.
+1. Review Context: Carefully consider your organization's Vision, the adopted Strategic Goals for each Strategy Area, and the adopted Strategies for each area.
 These elements provide the primary inspiration for your objectives.

 2. Derive Key Outcomes: Based on this context, ask:

-• "What absolutely must be true or achieved within this Strategy Area for its Strategic Goals to be met?"
+• "For each strategy area, what absolutely must be true or achieved within the Strategy Area for its Strategic Goals to be met?"

 • "What are the most critical results that will demonstrate progress towards the Vision through this area?"